 Most of our schools focus on Band programs but we are beginning to expand to offer classes in Guitar/Ukulele and piano.
 To see what is offered at your school go to this link.
 Schools

 A: The first day of beginning band is an “Open House” where parents can come and meet the instructor and ask questions.
 We understand that not all parents can make it.
 If you have questions for the instructor, please email him or her.
 Teachers will introduce themselves and talk to the students about how the class will work and what students will need to be prepared for each online class.
 They will also tell students that they need to participate in the “Jump Start” Program, see Weekend Academy page.

-A: No. Beginning Band Students need to start at the beginning of the year with everyone else.
+A: For Beginning Band Students they need to start at the beginning of the year with everyone else.
 If you have experience already, you can contact us anytime during the year and we can prorate your tuition.